Timception/Drift/README.md

 > [!Important]
 > ⚠️ Important Safety Notice for Split Keyboard Users
 >
-> - Never plug in or disconnect the 3.5 mm audio connector while your keyboard is connected via USB-C. Doing so can permanently damage the keyboard.
+> - *Never plug in or disconnect the 3.5 mm audio connector while your keyboard is connected via USB-C*.
+Doing so can permanently damage the keyboard.
 >
-> - When unsure, simply unplug USB-C first.
+> - *When unsure, simply unplug USB-C first*.
 This quick habit will save you trouble every time.
 >
 >
 > ✅ Why 3.5 mm is the safer choice